 If your doctor told you to switch to decaf, you’d probably make the switch pretty easily, with the possible exception of a headache or two.
 But if your doctor ordered you to stop using nicotine, it’s not as easy, right?
-That’s because the (perceived) benefits of using nicotine are higher and the nicotine withdrawal symptoms are more disruptive.
+That’s because the (perceived) benefits of using nicotine are higher and the tobacco dip withdrawal symptoms are more disruptive.
 It’s a different drug altogether, and it has much worse effects than caffeine.

 If comparing nicotine and caffeine is like comparing apples to oranges, why, then, do they show up together so often?
-Two words: Big Tobacco.
+Two words: Big Tobacco

 It’s a tale as old as time, or at least as old as advertising.
 Robert Jackler, a professor at Stanford University who studies tobacco marketing, has found ads going back to at least 1913 showing people smoking cigarettes while drinking coffee.
 He thinks tobacco and coffee have always been shown together in an attempt to make tobacco seem essential to everyday life.